waiyan91/imagestudio/README.md

 # Image Studio

-Image Studio is a web-based application for generating and editing images using various AI models.
+Image Studio is a client-side web application for generating and editing images using various AI models.
 It provides a user-friendly chat-style interface to interact with state-of-the-art image generation models from OpenAI and Google.
+This application is designed for static hosting and can be deployed to platforms like Netlify without requiring a backend server.

 ## Features